What Type of Conduct is Prohibited in Kentucky?

 What Must be Proven in a Discrimination Claim?

-Discrimination occurs according to the Equal Pay Act if both men and women are working in the same job and performing the same tasks, yet receive different wages.
-Discrimination claims in Bowling Green can be proven where the employer only hires one gender, promotes employees on the basis of gender, or acts in retaliation against a worker who has complained of employer misconduct.
+Discrimination happens according to the Equal Pay Act if both men and women are working in the same job and performing the same tasks, yet receive different wages.
+Discrimination claims in Bowling Green can be shown where the employer only hires one gender, promotes employees on the basis of gender, or acts in retaliation against a worker who has complained of employer misconduct.

 When is Sexual Harassment Prohibited?

-Sexual harassment includes any unwanted sexual behavior, whether verbal or physical, directed at the victim.
-An employer in Bowling Green could also potentially be held liable for inappropriate behavior that was conducted by an employee's co-worker.
+Sexual harassment encompasses all unwanted sexual behavior, whether verbal or physical, directed at the victim.
+An employer in Bowling Green can also possibly be held liable for inappropriate behavior that was conducted by an employee's co-worker.

-Kentucky employers may also be liable for allowing conduct to lead to a work environment that is overly sexual.
+Kentucky employers might also be liable for permitting conduct to lead to a work environment that is overly sexual.
 The specific details for proving intent to discrimination can be complicated, and so gender discrimination might be difficult to prove without an attorney.
 The procedures for filing can also be complex.